Skip to content

 Do not accept an app case study that stops at launch.

-A wholesale ordering app case study should prove customers adopted the supplier-owned app, not just that the app existed.
 The question is whether customers keep ordering through the supplier-owned app and whether staff get cleaner order data after submission.

 01